ShisatOwO/flesh_eating_youkai/README.md

     Navigate into the repo you just cloned and execute the python file located at "*app/app.py*"

+    Dont forget to add the root of the repo to your PYTHONPATH, otherwise python will not be able to locate the "*fey*" package.
+The commmands below will add fey to the PYTHONPATH temporarely.

     **Linux/Mac**
     ```shell
     cd flesh_eating_youkai && PYTHONPATH=./ python app/app.py